nextflow-io/vscode-language-nextflow/README.md

 We (Seqera) collect limited usage data through this extension to help us understand which features are most valuable and improve your overall experience.

-This telemetry is opt-in and can be disabled at any time using the "Update telemetry consent" command or by setting `"telemetry.enableTelemetry": false` in your VS Code settings.
+This telemetry is opt-in and can be enabled or disabled at any time by toggling "Nextflow > Telemetry: Enabled" in your VS Code settings.

 **Information we collect**